More joy! More hope! More laughter! please :)

 From idea generation to project management and fundraising, I support arts charities and artists to help bring stories to life.
 For example, Good Chance, the Theatre of Hope that collaborates with refugee artists to connect communities, stories and cultures.
 Our recent project, The Walk, was a travelling festival of art, theatre and hope led by 9-year-old giant puppet, Little Amal.

-I've worked as a copywriter and design writer, as well as written poems, essays and books.
+I've worked as a sustainability storyteller and writer, as well as written poems, essays and books.
 I wrote a playful book about punctuation, This Is Me, Full Stop (Penguin), co-authored a book about Stress (Sheldon Press), and wrote another one about Keeping a Journal (Sheldon Press).
 I researched and ghost-wrote three books for Thames & Hudson: Herbarium, The Grammar of Spice and An Anarchy of Chillies.
-I've written for Abel & Cole, Futerra, Here, London Business Forum, McKinsey & Company and Pearl Group, amongst others.
+I've written for FixIts, Abel & Cole, Futerra, Here, London Business Forum, McKinsey & Company and Pearl Group, amongst others.
 My writing has appeared in Poetry Review, The Guardian, BBC Culture, Wanderful, POEM, Ambit, Butcher's Dog and others.

 Words into Songs

 I'm pairing up with star composer and songmaker Helen Chadwick for some fun writing exercises leading to creating sung phrases and songs.
 You are welcome to come whether you joined us before or if this course is new to you.
 Words Into Songs is equally for people who don’t write songs or words and for those who do.
 Find out more

 Proud to support:

 I lead Street Wisdom sessions – free creative walking workshops on street corners – getting people back into their bodies and out onto the streets to walk, talk, listen and wonder, in search of fresh answers to old problems from the world around them.
 I'm very lucky to be Street Wisdom's poet in residence!